rbmanez/Prosper-IT-Consulting-Internship/README.md

 #### Sprint Overview
 The Tech Academy's Live Project Sprints ensure students have real-world development experience.
 The Live Projects lasted for 8 weeks, broken down into 2-week sprints with 4 iterations.
 Each sprint iteration focuses on specific tasks and technologies.

-For 8 weeks, we did actual development work that resulted in practical experience.
+For 8 weeks, we did development work that resulted in practical experience.
 We were challenged to work as part of a team and to figure out new things we weren’t taught.

 The Live Project Sprints attempts to replicate what it’s like to do the actual job and prepared us for the actual experience of working on a dev team.
 This is where all the tools we’ve learned came together.

 #### Sprint Weekly Process
 - Each Monday is dedicated to onboarding and sprint planning.
 We defined user stories, divided them into tasks, and set goals for what will be accomplished by the end of the week.